digitalfabrik/integreat-cms/docs/src/dev-server.rst

     + Username: ``integreat``
     + Password: ``password``

+  - Set the permissions to create a database manually (needed for tests) inside the PostrgreSQL shell with ``ALTER ROLE integreat CREATE_DB``

 ..
 Note::

     If you want to remove all contents of your database, use :github-source:`tools/prune_database.sh`.